Learning To Love Yourself: Practicing Self-Love Tips

 Self-love can be hard to cultivate sometimes

-Learning to love yourself may also involve acknowledging and addressing any unfulfilled dreams or aspirations that may be contributing to a sense of pain or dissatisfaction in the present.
+Learning to love yourself may also involve acknowledging and addressing any unfulfilled dreams or aspirations that may be contributing to a sense of pain or dissatisfaction in your present.
 This may involve taking steps to pursue those dreams or finding new goals and passions to pursue.
-It can also involve being present in the moment and cultivating a sense of mindfulness and gratitude for the present, even while working towards future goals.
-A sense of purpose and meaning can contribute to a greater sense of self-love and fulfillment.
+It can also involve being present in the moment and cultivating a sense of mindfulness and gratitude for the present, even while you work towards future goals.
+Listening to diverse voices and perspectives, such as those from your therapist or even your life coach, can contribute to a greater sense of self-love and fulfillment.

 Online therapy has been shown to be effective for a variety of concerns, including self-esteem.
 For instance, one study examined the effectiveness of an online depression intervention to investigate the benefits of self-esteem, empowerment, and other “secondary” benefits.
 The study found immediate improvements in participants’ self-esteem and empowerment.